Suite B Cryptography

 In the event that mission requirements preclude meeting these CNSSP-15 requirements, permission to use NSA-approved mission-specific security protocols and cryptographic algorithms may be granted by NSA.
 For a copy of CNSSP-15, please visit the CNSS website.

 Certain commercial IA and IA-enabled IT products that contain cryptography and the technical data regarding them are subject to Federal Government export controls.
 Export of products that implement NIST standards that define Suite B or associated technical data must comply with Federal Government regulations and be licensed by the Bureau of Export Administration of the U.S. Department of Commerce.
-Information about export regulations is available at: http://www.bis.doc.gov/index.html.
+Information about export regulations is available at: http://www.bis.doc.gov/index.php/regulations.
+Suite B parameters together with associated technical documentation concerning how to configure IT products to use these parameters are general scientific principles documented in the public domain.
+As such, a product deemed eligible for use in a CSfC layered solution may also be used in commercial, non-government applications.

 Standards and Protocols